JSX (airline): Destinations

 JSX serves or has previously served the following destinations as of May 2025:

 Codeshare agreements

 JSX does not participate in any major global airline alliances, but holds a codeshare agreement with JetBlue, which includes JetBlue's TrueBlue loyalty program.

-It is possible also for passengers to enter United Airlines MileagePlus numbers to earn miles on JSX.
+It is also possible for passengers to enter United Airlines MileagePlus numbers to earn miles on JSX.

-Since all flights operate from private FBO terminals, there are no ticketing or baggage agreements at any location.
+Since all flights operate from private fixed-base operator terminals, there are no ticketing or baggage agreements at any location.